wansom/commercejs-vuejs-checkout/README.md

 The [Checkout resource](https://commercejs.com/docs/sdk/checkout) in Chec helps to handle an otherwise one of the most complex moving parts of an eCommerce application.
 The Checkout endpoint comes with the core `commerce.checkout.generateToken()` and `commerce.checkout.capture()` methods along with [Checkout helpers](https://commercejs.com/docs/sdk/concepts#checkout-helpers), additional helper functions for a seamless purchasing flow which we will touch on more later.

 In the `Checkout.vue` page component, let's start first by initializing all the data we will need in this component to build out a checkout form.
 There are four core properties that are required to process an order using Commerce.js - `customer`, `shipping`, `fulfillment`, and `payment`.
 Let's start by defining the fields we will need to capture in the form.
-The main objects will all go under a `form` object.
-We will be bind these properties to each single field in our template with the [`v-model` directive](https://vuejs.org/v2/guide/forms.html).
+The main property objects will all go under a `form` object.
+We will then bind these properties to each single field in our template with the [`v-model` directive](https://vuejs.org/v2/guide/forms.html).

 ```js
 export default {